 An understanding of the various funding streams and opportunities will enable the jurisdictions to match identified mitigation projects with the grant programs that are most likely to fund them.
 Additionally, some of the funding opportunities can be utilized together.
-Mitigation grant funding opportunities available preand post- disaster include the following.
+Mitigation grant pre- and post-funding opportunities include the following.